zerodivide1/zerodivide1.github.io/_posts/2025-03-22-new-coat-of-paint.md

 allows Mastodon to automatically verify that you own a page since the link listed in your Mastodon profile matches the link to your profile on your page.
 Its a neat trick to allow decentralized ownership validation without human intervention.
-The problem here, though, was that the [Hydejack template for social media links](htsml) did not know about how to add the `rel="me"` attribute for Mastodon links.
+The problem here, though, was that the [Hydejack template for social media links][htsml] did not know about how to add the `rel="me"` attribute for Mastodon links.

 I knew I needed to compensate for this, but I've never written Ruby or worked